stornitz/jubilant-octo-couscous/README.md

 - [Triggers](doc/TRIGGERS.md)
 - [Actions](doc/ACTIONS.md)

-**NOTE** : An action often created an event which can trigger a webhook.
+**NOTE** : An action often create an event which can trigger a webhook.
 This can create loop in workflows and exceed the API Rate Limit.
 To prevent that you have two solutions : create workflows that do not overlap **or** ignore every action from the user (ideally a bot).

 ## Developper documentation